 Fourteen people were killed.
 The crew, and 11 people who were on the 78th to 80th floors at the time of impact.
 One person aboard the bomber were not found until two days later, when search crews discovered his body had gone through an elevator shaft and fallen to the bottom.

-Elevator operator Betty Lou Oliver, who was injured when the B-25 impacted.
-Rescuers decided to transport her on an elevator that unknown to them, had weakened cables.
-She survived a plunge of 75 stories, which still stands as the Guinness World Record for the longest survived elevator free fall.
+Elevator operator Betty Lou Oliver was injured when the cables supporting her elevator sheared and the elevator fell 75 stories, ending up in the basement.
+Oliver survived the fall, and rescuers found her amongst the rubble.
+The fact that Betty Lou miraculously survived a plunge of 75 stories, still stands as the Guinness World Record for the longest survived elevator free fall.

 Despite the damage and loss of life, the building was open for business on many floors on the following Monday.